tfrce/thedaywefightback/homepage-text.md

 ## WHAT WE'LL DO ON FEBRUARY 11th:

 **If you're in the US**: Thousands of websites will host banners urging people to call/email Congress.
-Plans may change, but we intend to ask legislators to oppose the FISA Improvements Act, support the USA Freedom Act, and enact protections for non-Americans.
+We intend to ask legislators to oppose the FISA Improvements Act, support the USA Freedom Act, and enact protections for non-Americans.

 **If you're not in the US**: Visitors will be asked to urge appropriate targets to institute privacy protections